actions/runner/README.md

                                                        name`, but no environment variable with name `name` exists.
   --secret-file <secret-file>                          Secrets for your workflow. [default: .secrets] -j, --job <job>                                      Job to run.
 If multiple jobs have the same name in multiple workflows, all
                                                        matching jobs will run.
-Use together with --workflow to run exact one job.
+Use together with `--workflow <workflow>` to run exact one job.
-  -m, --matrix <matrix>                                Matrix filter e.g. '-m Key:value', use together with '--job'.
-Use multiple
+  -m, --matrix <matrix>                                Matrix filter e.g. `-m Key:value`, use together with `--job <job>`.
+Use
-                                                       times to filter more specifically.
+                                                       multiple times to filter more specifically.
+If you want to force a value to be a string you need to quote it, e.g. `"-m Key:\"1\"` or `"-m Key:""1"""`
+                                                       (requires shell escaping)
-  -l, --list                                           List jobs for the selected event (defaults to push). [default: False] -W, --workflows <workflows>                          Workflow file or directory which contains workflows, only used if no
+  -l, --list                                           List jobs for the selected event (defaults to push).
+  -W, --workflows <workflows>                          Workflow file or directory which contains workflows, only used if no
-                                                       --workflow option is set. [default: .github/workflows] -P, --platform <platform>                            Platform mapping to run the workflow in a docker container (similar behavior as using the container property of a workflow job) or host.
+                                                       `--workflow <workflow>` option is set. [default: .github/workflows] -P, --platform <platform>                            Platform mapping to run the workflow in a docker container (similar behavior as using the container property of a workflow job) or host.
 E.g. `-P ubuntu-latest=ubuntu:latest` (Docker Linux Container), `-P